 • The science and technology of the lactoperoxidase-thiocyanate-hydrogen peroxide system and its application in process control, product manufacture and nutrition.

 • Factors influencing the yield and quality of cheese including open texture defects such as slits and cracks caused by gas production.

-• Mathematical modeling in food technology including the optimisation of sweetness and hardness in ice-cream / gelato.
+• Mathematical modelling in food technology including the optimisation of sweetness and hardness in ice cream / gelato.

 • The exploitation of lactococci in cheesemaking.

 • Biology, enumeration and control of lactococcal bacteriophages.

 • Building high achieving teams using coaching and mentoring techniques.

 • Curriculum development of food technology courses and the development of quality assurance processes in higher education programmes.